arviz-devs/preliz/docs/examples/gallery/working_with_distributions.md

 For these methods to work you need to have installed PyMC and/or Bambi.

-We can also go into the opposite direction and create PreliZ distributions from PyMC distributions.
+We can also go into the opposite direction and create PreliZ distributions from PyMC distributions, assuming we have PyMC installed.

 ```{jupyter-execute}
 import pymc as pm

 pz.from_pymc(pm.Normal.dist(mu=0, sigma=1)).summary()
 ```

-For some functions (currently the only supported is `pz.plot`) you can directly pass a PyMC distribution, and it will work as expected.
+For some functions (including `pz.plot`, `pz.maxent`, `pz.quartile`, `pz.mle`, `pz.match_moment`, `pz.match_quantiles`) you can directly pass a PyMC distribution, and it will work as expected.

 ```{jupyter-execute}
 pz.plot(pm.Normal.dist(mu=0, sigma=1));